 Our fabrics are handprinted with water-based, textile pigment inks.
 We use natural fibers; linen, hemp, cotton and other cellulose fibers like rayon and bamboo.
 With the exception of the heavy tote canvas, all of our fabrics are pre-washed and shrunk before printing.
 This helps the ink to bind to the fibers, removes any sizing and gives it a wonderful hand.

 To maintain good wash fastness, please wash separately with cold water on delicate and tumble or line dry.
-DO NOT use bleach, Oxiclean or any bleach like products.
+DO NOT use bleach, OxiClean or any bleach like products.
 Iron if desired.
 Over time, some loss of color is expected and will be more apparent on fabrics that have a heavy tooth (rough surface) such as the hemp canvas.
 But don't worry.
-We love the vintage appeal of old textiles with the colors knocked down and yarns broken in.
+We love the vintage appeal of old textiles with the colors knocked down and yarns broken-in.
 We'd say they get better with age.

 Our t-shirts from Comfort Colors are 100% cotton and pre-shrunk.
 We currently use plastisol ink - do not iron - it will melt!
 Wash like colors together - darks in cold water and whites in warm, tumble dry.
 Note: the sizing chart is a guideline and only offers approximations.
 Some variations may occur.

 If you've purchased a limited edition serigraph or watercolor, we highly recommend using UV protected, conservation glass when framing.
 Be mindful of where you place the artwork.
 Moist environments (ie. bathrooms without good ventilation) or in direct sunlight will be harmful and environmental factors can devalue the work and your investment.